-The roof mounted central air conditioner(s) installed on your unit will operate only when the unit is supplied with 120 volt AC power from the power cord or the optional generator.
+The roof mounted central air conditioner installed on your unit will operate only when the unit is supplied with 120 volt AC power from the power cord or the optional generator.
 The air conditioner circuit breaker must be in the "ON" position it to work.
-The unit may be equipped with two air conditioners, depending upon which, if any, option package was purchased.
+The unit may be equipped with two air conditioners, if an option package was installed.